DARIAH-SI/siParl/README.md

 The minutes of the meetings are converted to XSLT [drama2speech.xsl](drama2speech.xsl) from the TEI module for drama texts to TEI speech transcription module, located in the folder [speech](speech).
 The conversion is based on the drama/*-list.xml file list each time of each mandate/corpus.

 The new version of the corpus, siParl 4.0, is available together with its data and workflow in the [siParl4.0](siParl4.0) folder.
+Full corpus is also available on the [CLARIN.SI repository](http://hdl.handle.net/11356/1936) and on the [NoSketch Engine](https://www.clarin.si/ske/#dashboard?corpname=siparl40) concordancer.

 ## Citation

-If you use this work, please cite:
+If you use siParl corpus in your work, please cite:

 ```
 @article{meden2024slovenian,